 Ad Libs: Timber!

-Original post made by Rebecca Wallace on Sep 10, 2013
+Original post made by Rebecca Wallace, arts & entertainment editor of the Palo Alto Weekly, on Sep 10, 2013

 Bill Jackson is the one of the few artists who was also a regular source for me when I was a news reporter back in the day, covering county government for the San Mateo Times.
 He was the county's elections manager then and is a fine-art photographer now.
 When I jumped ship for the arts editor's desk, he got in touch again.